Image1

 Federico Famiani checking wood preservation

 From Carboniferous to Pleistocene, petrified trees are not a novelty in geological records, but the Dunarobba forest is special because every tree is in life position.
 Also if formed during latest Pliocene to early Pleistocene, 2.5 million years ago, the trees show an unusual fossilization: totally insulated by clay, the trunks were preserved and they are not petrified but mummified.
-In the whole world just three more fossil forest locations have preserved wood in upright position: the fossil forest of Axel Heiberg, Queen Elizabeth Islands, Nunavut (Arctic region of Canada), the fossil forest in the Rhein river valley near Bonn, Germany, and one in the Bukkabrany region, Hungary, freshly discovered in 2007.
+In the whole world just three more fossil forest locations have preserved mummified wood in upright position: the fossil forest of Axel Heiberg, Queen Elizabeth Islands, Nunavut (Arctic region of Canada), the fossil forest in the Rhein river valley near Bonn, Germany, and one in the Bukkabrany region, Hungary, freshly discovered in 2007.
 As many of you know, it is easier to identify fossil leaves than fossil wood.
 Leaves are compared by shape; wood needs more accurate studies.
 After several palynological and dendrochronological analyses, the Dunarobba trees were referred to the extinct cypress Glyptostrobus sp., very similar to the endangered conifer Glyptostrobus pensilis (Chinese swamp cypress) still living in swamps and along stream banks in a few select areas of China and Vietnam.
 Associated with the stumps are also fossil remains of fruits— small cones about the size of a dime—and leaves in the shape of small linear needles.

 Dunarobba fossil forest in the early 80’s